NebulaTris/DBMS_IITM/README.md

 # DBMS_IITM :sparkles:
 This repository contains solutions to the weekly assignments (2 & 3) of the Database Management Systems (DBMS) course offered by the Indian Institute of Technology Madras (IITM) as part of the Diploma in Programming program.
-Additionally, it also contains the OPPE (Open Programming Practice Environment) assignments for the course.
+Additionally, it also contains past OPPE solutions for the course.

 # Course Overview
 The DBMS course covers the fundamental concepts of database management systems, including the relational data model, SQL, transaction management, concurrency control, and database design.